bio-guoda/preston/docs/architecture.md

 ## `blob store`

-On succesfully saving the content into the blob store, a unique identifier is returned in the form of a SHA256 hash.
-The unique content identifier is now used to store a relation between the resource and it's unique content identifier.
+On successfully saving the content into the blob store, a unique identifier is returned in the form of a SHA256 hash.
+The unique content identifier is now used to store a relation between the resource and its unique content identifier.
 This identifier is now used to point to the content.
 Also, the content is saved in an hierarchical file structure derived from the content hash.
-For example, if the url https://search.idigbio.org/v2/search/publishers resolved to content with a hash of hash://sha256/3eff98d4b66368fd8d1f8fa1af6a057774d8a407a4771490beeb9e7add76f362 (see [the "official" spec of hash uri notation](https://github.com/hash-uri/hash-uri/blob/master/README.md) with examples at [hash-archive.org](https://hash-archive.org)), then a file is stored in the following structure:
+For example, if the url https://search.idigbio.org/v2/search/publishers resolved to content with a hash of hash://sha256/3eff98d4b66368fd8d1f8fa1af6a057774d8a407a4771490beeb9e7add76f362 (see [the "official" spec of hash uri notation](https://github.com/hash-uri/hash-uri/blob/master/README.md) with examples at [hash-archive.org](https://hash-archive.org)), then the content is stored as a file in the following structure:

 ```
 3e/